phonyphonecall/Raml-Contract-Validator/README.md

 Additional Features:
 --------------------
-If `<generateTemplateRaml>true</generateTemplateRaml>` is included in plugin configuration found in the POM.xml, the project will not fail if the raml file is not found.
-Instead it generates a skeleton raml for the user to fill in.
+If `<generateTemplateRaml>true</generateTemplateRaml>` is included in plugin configuration found in the `pom.xml`, the build will not fail if the raml file is not found.
+Instead it will generate a skeleton raml for the user to fill in.
 This is meant to ease the RAML onboarding process for jax-rs users.

 How to use:
 -----------